I Felt Stuck in My Life and I Didn’t Know What to Do

 I think one of the best lessons I’ve learned is that I tend to take things far too seriously, and that will never help me manifest the fulfilling, happy life that I want.

 I’ve learned to see the humor in situations that I used to think were deadly serious.

 I choose to see the lighter side of life.
 We all get to make this choice in life.
 It’s a pity that more people don’t opt for the bright side of the road.
 (By the way, I am humming the Van Morrison song The Bright Side of the Road right now.)

 Welcome the present moment as if you had invited it.
 It is all we ever have so we might as well work with it rather than struggle against it.
 We might as well make it our friend and teacher rather than our enemy. ~ Pema Chödrön

 If you’re at a point in your life where you’re feeling stuck, I highly recommend spending time with Pema Chödrön.
 Her audios can be your companions on walks, on drives, as you go about preparing your dinner, and even as you drift off to sleep at night.
-She also has plenty of work available via her books and even some videos on YouTube that you can watch for free.
+She also has plenty of work available via her books and has an amazing program on Vulnerability that I highly, highly recommend.